simyoungjun/BeDancer/README.md

-# Dance Practice System Using Deep Learning Pose Estimation
+# Dance Practice System Using Deep Learning Pose Estimation with Multithreading

 ---